Manually creating optimized Windows images for Horizon VMs

 This guide also provided step-by-step instructions for configuring the Windows image to perform optimally in a virtual environment, where CPU cores are shared among many VMs, and where users might be accessing a new VM every time they log in, though they probably will not realize it.

 The procedures in this guide help you create an optimized Windows image that you can use in a Horizon implementation or in other types of deployments.
-End users will have a great experience, whether they access their personalized virtual desktops or remote applications from company laptops, their home PCs, thin-client devices, Macs, tablets, or smartphones.

-Additional Resources
+Additional resources

 For more information about the products mentioned in this guide, you can explore the following resources:

-- Horizon 8 Documentation
+- Horizon 8 documentation

-- Dynamic Environment Manager Documentation
+- Dynamic Environment Manager documentation

-- App Volumes Documentation
+- App Volumes documentation

 - Omnissa Product Interoperability Matrix